 Warde, Wells and Wright were severely wounded in the crash and were hospitalized in Chiba.
 All three died the next day and were cremated and buried in Chiba Cemetery.

 King, Goldsworthy, Brugge and Goffery were captured and transported from Omigawa to Tokyo.

 Goffery was was hospitalized for malnutrition and frostbite and died on February 21, 1945 and was cremated and buried at the Koishikawa army cemetery.

-King, Goldsworthy were imprisoned at the Tokyo POW Camp (Shinjuku) and liberated at the end of the war.
-Schroeder was held at the Omori POW Camp near Tokyo and was liberated at the end of the war.
+King, Goldsworthy were imprisoned at the Tokyo POW Camp (Shinjuku) and liberated at the end of the Pacific War.
+Schroeder was held at Omori POW Camp and liberated at the end of the Pacific War.

 Recovery of Remains

 After the crash, Japanese authorities investigated the crash site and recovered three sets of cremated remains that were interred at the Military Mausoleum in Sakura-machi, inscribed, "3 December 1944 - Plane Type B-29 - Spirit of Unknown American Flyers".
 These three men were said to have been removed from the wreckage at Omigawa.
 On December 4, 1944 the Japanese discovered the remains of another airman.
 His body was removed but no one in the area knew what was done with the remains.
 On December 5, 1944 another body was taken from the wreckage and buried in the cemetery at Jindai-Muri.